suncoast-devs/handbook/lessons/react-state/index.md

 This allows us to block the click for each of the conditions we want to prevent.

-If you look in the `CSS` file you'll see that we have some styling for cells that show any cell with a class of `taken` to have a cursor that indicates we cannot click.
-This adds a nice visual effect to align with the `guard clause` protection we just added.
+If you look in the `CSS` file, you'll see that we have some styling for cells that show any cell with a class of `taken` to have a cursor that indicates we cannot click.
+This adds a nice visual effect to align with the `guard clause`protection we just added.

 We can dynamically set the class name of an `li` again using a `ternary`
 expression: